-For the newer antihyperglycemic drugs, particularly GLP-1 RAs and SGLT-2 inhibitors, the glucose-lowering effect of the drug is only one facet of its overall clinical value.
-The importance of other outcomes such as weight loss, prevention of cardiovascular events, and renal protection have gained prominence, as reflected both by separate indications for such benefits and in clinical practice guidelines favoring GLP-1 RAs and SGLT-2 inhibitors for certain groups of patients with T2DM.45 Thus, the value assessment of new T2DM therapies includes examining data beyond glucose lowering and glycemic control.
+For the newer antihyperglycemic drugs, particularly GLP-1 Ras and SGLT-2 inhibitors, the glucose-lowering effect of the drug is only one facet of its overall clinical value.
+The importance of other outcomes such as weight loss, prevention of cardiovascular events, and renal protection have gained prominence, as reflected both by separate indications for such benefits and in clinical practice guidelines favoring GLP-1 Ras and SGLT-2 inhibitors for certain groups of patients with T2DM.46 Thus, the value assessment of new T2DM therapies includes examining data beyond glucose lowering and glycemic control.

-Tirzepatide shows an impressive impact on glucose-lowering and glycemic control, with an average HbA1c lowering of around 2% compared with background therapy, 0.4% in direct comparison to semaglutide and 1.1% in indirect comparison to empagliflozin.
+Tirzepatide shows an impressive impact on glucose-lowering and glycemic control, with an average HbA1c lowering of around 2% compared with background therapy, 0.45% in direct comparison to semaglutide and 1.1% in indirect comparison to empagliflozin.
 Additionally, a substantial number of patients taking 15 mg of tirzepatide achieved near-normal glycemic levels, which is both important to patients and may have benefits in terms of slowing progression of disease.
-19 Tirzepatide is also associated with more weight loss than its comparators.
+Tirzepatide is also associated with more weight loss than its comparators.
 Given that the majority of patients with T2DM are overweight or obese and that nearly half of patients with T2DM are inadequately controlled on current therapy, these results are promising.
-However, gastrointestinal side effects were frequent with tirzepatide and this may affect real-world acceptance and adherence of the drug.
-Furthermore, GLP-1 RAs may be associated with an increased risk of pancreatitis, acute kidney injury, and thyroid cancer, and GIP inhibition is a new mechanism of action so long-term side effects of this type of drug are unknown.
-46 Since there are already multiple approved options for treatment of T2DM, the unknown harms of tirzepatide may influence treatment decision-making by clinicians and patients.
+However, gastrointestinal side effects were frequent with tirzepatide, and this may affect real-world acceptance and adherence of the drug.
+Furthermore, GLP-1 Ras may be associated with an increased risk of pancreatitis, acute kidney injury, and thyroid cancer, and GIP inhibition is a new mechanism of action so long-term side effects of this type of drug are unknown.
+Finally, the durability of tirzepatide's effect on glycemic control and other parameters such as weight loss, are not yet known.
+Since there are already multiple effective options for treatment of T2DM, the unknown harms of tirzepatide may influence treatment decision-making by clinicians and patients.